0xB10C/b10g/_posts/2018-03-20-Plotting-the-Bitcoin-Feerate-Distribution.md

 However querying each block with its transactions is not enough.
 An input only references a previous transaction output (TXO).
 It doesn't contain the actual input amount.
 This can be solved by simply querying the TXO.
 RPC-call batching brings huge performance improvements here.
 {: .text-justify}

 I coded a small python script and used a local testnet node to generate a first data set.
 Everything worked fine and I quickly had a basic chart setup to share my initial proof of concept.
 However, I didn't think about testnet versus mainnet performance.
-Since blocks on mainnet 1) contain more transactions and  2) more inputs per transaction the script ran ages querying data form my old HDD.
+Since blocks on mainnet 1) contain more transactions and  2) more inputs per transaction the script ran ages querying data from my old HDD.
 I eventually stopped it and started looking for alternatives.
 {: .text-justify}

 ## Alternatives